 Kohima is a treat for a hardcore traveler.
 A trip to Kohima will remain in your hearts forever.

-Finally a big shout out to our sponsors KAIV and FABZANIA for taking this Blog Train experience even further.
+Finally a big shout out to our sponsor FABZANIA for taking this Blog Train experience even further.